The type of stressor influences the location of the neurophysiological changes in the brain.

-This stress protocol elicits persistent depressive behaviors and appears to mimic the stress-induced depression observed in depressed patients.
+This stress protocol triggers persistent depressive behaviors and appears to mimic the stress-induced depression observed in depressed patients.

-The tail of the mouse is suspended from a smooth plexiglass plate and the mouse was hung on the roof of a soundproof box.
-The movements of the animals are recorded for a few minutes with a camera.
+The tail of the mouse is suspended from a smooth Plexiglas plate and the mouse is hung from the roof of a soundproof box.
+The movements of the animals are recorded for several minutes with a camera.

 3.2.
 Homotypic vs. heterotypic stress

-Heterotypic stress is composed of multiple stress experiences of different stressor types.
-Homotypic stress, on the other hand, consists of repeated stress experiences of one stressor type
+Heterotypical stress is made up of several stress experiences of different types of stressors.
+Homotypic stress, on the other hand, consists of repeated stress experiences of one type of stressor.

-A sequence of different stressful experiences causes different adaptive responses in heterotypic stress and homotypic stress.
+A sequence of different stress experiences causes different adaptation reactions in heterotypic stress and homotypic stress.

-In homotypic stress, a healthy adaptive response occurs far more frequently, in which the stress system responds to the repetitive stressors through progressively weaker stress responses.
-In heterotypic stress, on the other hand, adaptation of the stress response is more often absent.
-This remains equally pronounced even with repeated stressful experiences (maladaptation).
+In the case of homotypic stress, a healthy adaptation reaction occurs far more frequently, in which the stress system reacts to the repetitive stressors with increasingly weaker stress reactions.
+In the case of heterotypic stress, on the other hand, the stress response often fails to adapt.
+This remains equally pronounced even with repeated stress experiences (maladaptation).